Updated: 2 days ago

 In my travels, I’ve found that state parks are typically more dog-friendly and allow leashed dogs on hiking/walking trails.
 Most national parks only allow dogs “anywhere a vehicle can go,” so in parking lots, roadways, etc. but not on walking/hiking trails, boardwalks, etc. If you know where you’re heading, check the park’s website for their rules/regulations before you go, and always follow any posted signage once in the park.

 Traveling with your dog can be a fun experience, just make sure to be ready and able to adjust plans as necessary to ensure the safety of your dog.

-Sarah Honadel is an avid outdoorswoman from Kentucky, now living in Idaho, who enjoys hunting elk, deer, turkey and waterfowl.
-She is a team member at Huntress View, Pro Staff for Browning Trail Cameras and Brand Ambassador for the GoWild app.
+Sarah Honadel is an avid outdoorswoman from Kentucky, now living in Idaho, who enjoys hunting elk, deer, turkey, pronghorn and waterfowl.
+She is a team member at Huntress View, Pro Staff for Browning Trail Cameras and Brand Ambassador the BaseMap app.
 Follow her on Instagram @waddysarah and @arrowridgecreations.